module Algebra.Ring.Ideal where

 Every element generates an ideal: that of its multiples, which we denote You’ll note that we have to use the quantifier (rather than the quantifier) to define since in an arbitrary ring, multiplication by may fail to be injective, so, given we can’t in general conclude that Of course, in any ring, multiplication by zero is never injective.

-Note that, since our ideals are all two-sided (for simplicity) but our rings may not be commutative (for expressiveness), if we want the ideal generated by an element to be two-sided, then our ring must be commutative.
+Note that, since our ideals are all two-sided (for simplicity) but our rings may not be commutative (for expressiveness), if we want the ideal generated by an element to be two-sided, this element must be central: it must commute with every element of the ring.

 principal-ideal